open-telemetry/opentelemetry-network/docs/dns-and-http.md

 ### DNS Collection and Enrichment

-This document describes how DNS collection and enrichment works in the Flowmill pipeline.
+This document describes how DNS collection and enrichment works.

 ### Agent